University of Minnesota Administrative Policy

 • Colleges, schools, and system campuses are responsible for responding to and working with a PI if they cannot meet any of the responsibilities assigned to the PI described in this policy.

-When the responsibilities assigned to the PI described in this policy exceed the capacity of the PI's college, school, or system campus, the respective college, school, or system campus is responsible for informing the Executive Vice President and Provost and working with OVPR, OVPCIO, and AHC (in case of health-related research data) to assist the PI in meeting research data management needs.
+When the responsibilities assigned to the PI described in this policy exceed the capacity of the PI's college, school, or system campus, the respective college, school, or system campus is responsible for informing the Executive Vice President and Provost and working with RIO, OVPCIO, and Health Sciences (in case of health-related research data) to assist the PI in meeting research data management needs.
 If the research data management needs cannot be met by the University, the PI must be informed in a timely and transparent manner.

 Securing Research Data